 Biidaaban Academic Support (BAS) is a tutoring program for local Indigenous youth in grades 1 to 12, with a focus on mathematics and literacy.
 Nipissing University student volunteers offer one-on-one support, in-person or virtually, either during the school day, or after school hours.

-Parents/Guardians: Register your child for virtual tutoring
+Parents/Guardians: Register your child for tutoring

 Biidaaban Academic Support Registration Form